-Every 401-INIT or 401-STALE message SHALL be a valid HTTP 401-status (Authentication Required) message containing one (and only one: hereafter not explicitly noticed) "WWW-Authenticate" header containing a "reason" parameter in the challenge.
+Every 401-INIT or 401-STALE message SHALL be a valid HTTP 401-status (Authentication Required) message (or other 4XX statuses if sensible) containing one (and only one: hereafter not explicitly noticed) "WWW-Authenticate" header containing a "reason" parameter in the challenge.
 The challenge SHALL contain all of the parameters marked "mandatory" below, and MAY contain those marked "non-mandatory".

-(mandatory extensive-token) should be the token "-wg-draft01".
+(mandatory extensive-token) should be the token "-wg-draft04".